 45% of the recruiters think that sourcing is big pain, according to Tech recruiting report by HackerRank — 2018

-Which means there is sourcing problem and if sourcing is a problem why do we need to have complicated interview process and giving them some complicated algorithms to write when what we’re hiring them to build web app?
+Which means there is a sourcing problem and if sourcing is a problem why do we need to have a complicated interview process and give them some complicated algorithms to write when we’re hiring them to build web apps?

 I have seen recruiters having a tough test assignment for the applicant to crack.
 I mean, would 4+ years of experienced developer go through this assignment?
 Do they have time to do so?

-Typically the response rate to test assignments are somewhere around 10–15% and that’s our internal survey done with our customers.
+Typically the response rate to test assignments is somewhere around 10–15% and that’s our internal survey done with our customers.

-We can try to have very streamlined process
+We can try to have a very streamlined process

-- Get on a intro call with the candidate
+- Get on an intro call with the candidate

 - Hire or reject the candidate. (inform the candidate even if you reject them)